Applicants are expected:

-A multi-disciplinary seminar, with students from a wide range of early years’ professional settings, to which you bring detailed studies of your work for discussion.
-This helps you improve your understanding of developing relationship with the parents, infants and young children you are working with.
-In addition, the seminar group explores the dynamics at play at institutional and interpersonal levels, and the possible emotional meaning of verbal and non-verbal behaviours and communications.
+During these multi-disciplinary seminars, with students from a wide range of early years’ professional settings, you bring detailed studies of your work for discussion.
+This helps you improve your understanding of developing relationships with the parents, infants and young children you are working with.
+In addition, the group explores the dynamics at play at institutional and interpersonal levels, and the possible emotional meaning of verbal and non-verbal behaviors and communications.

 Child development research